Skip to main content

 Choosing healthier building materials

 For example, some insulation contains persistent and toxic flame retardants.
 Healthier alternatives, like blown-in fiberglass or expanded cork, offer a path to healthier homes.
-Similarly, some carpeting uses a highly toxic class of chemical known as PFAS “forever chemicals” for a stain repellent.
-Linoleum and solid wood floors are examples of healthier alternatives.
+Similarly, windows, flooring, wall coverings, and other items made of PVC/vinyl often contain toxic additives and manufacture of these items creates hazards for communities.
+Linoleum floors and fiberglass windows are examples of healthier alternatives.

 Tools to guide selecting healthier building materials